Easy Care-Easy Propagation

 Notes On Locations

 The patterns and colors of leaves are important reasons to grow coleus.
-For maximum color performance, today’s coleus varieties perform best in the morning sun and partial afternoon sun.
+Today’s coleus varieties perform best in the morning sun and partial afternoon sun for maximum color performance.
 Another issue is wind.
 The stems are semi-succulent and can break in heavy winds.
 Regular pruning helps solve this problem.

 How To Plant Coleus For More And Better Plants